Rateless Codes for Near-Perfect Load Balancing in Distributed Matrix-Vector Multiplication: Proposed Rateless Coded Strategy

 Once the rows of the encoded matrix $\encmat$ are generated, we can compute the encoded matrix vector product $\encres = \encmat\vect$.
-To decode the desired matrix vector product $\res=\mat\vect$ from a subset of $\decrows$ symbols of $\encres$ we use the the iterative peeling decoder described in \cite{luby2002lt,shokrollahi2006raptor,shokrollahi2011raptor}.
-If $\res = [b_1, b_2, \dots b_m]$, the decoder may receive symbols $b_1 + b_2 + b_3$, $b_2 + b_4$, $b_3$, $b_4$, and so on.
+To decode the desired matrix vector product $\res=\mat\vect$ from a subset of $\randdecrows$ symbols of $\encres$ we use the the \emph{iterative peeling decoder} described in \cite{luby2002lt,shokrollahi2006raptor,shokrollahi2011raptor}.
+If $\res = [b_1, b_2, \dots b_m]$, the decoder may receive symbols $b_1 + b_2 + b_3$, $b_2 + b_4$, $b_3$, $b_4$, and so on since each row of $\encmat$ is a sum of some rows of $\mat$.
 Decoding is performed in an iterative fashion.
 In each iteration, the decoder finds a degree one encoded symbol, covers the corresponding source symbol, and subtracts the symbol from all other encoded symbols connected to that source symbols.
 This decoding process is illustrated in \Cref{fig:decoding_graph}.
-The Robust Soliton degree distribution \eqref{eqn:robust_soliton} used for encoding the rows of $\mat$ ensures that with high probability there are degree one symbols at each iteration, thus leading to fast and low-complexity decoding.

-Since the encoding uses a random bipartite graph, the number of symbols required to decode the $\rows$ source symbols successfully is a random variable $M'$.
-For the Robust Soliton distribution, \cite{luby2002lt} gives a high probability bound on $M'$. \begin{lem}[Theorems 12 and 17 in \cite{luby2002lt}] The original set of $\rows$ source symbols can be recovered from a set of any $M' = \rows+\mathcal{O}(\sqrt{\rows}\ln^2(\rows/\fcpdel))$ with probability at least $1-\fcpdel$. \end{lem} In our analysis we denote $\decrows = \mathbb{E}[M']$.
-Using the theoretical guarantees for LT codes (see Appendix A of \cite{mallick2018rateless}) we can show that $\decrows = \rows(1+\epsilon)$, where $\epsilon \rightarrow 0$ as $\rows \rightarrow \infty$.
-In practice one can choose a small enough value of $\fcpdel$ and compute the corresponding value of $\randdecrows$ such that decoding is susccessful with a high probability.
+Since the encoding uses a random bipartite graph, the number of symbols required to decode the $\rows$ source symbols successfully is a random variable $\randdecrows$ which we call the decoding threshold, \begin{defn}[Decoding Threshold ($\randdecrows$)] The decoding threshold $\randdecrows$ is the number of encoded symbols required to decode a set of $\rows$ source symbols using the rateless coding strategy. \end{defn} For the Robust Soliton distribution, \cite{luby2002lt} gives the following high probability bound on $M'$. \begin{lem}[Theorems 12 and 17 in \cite{luby2002lt}] The original set of $\rows$ source symbols can be recovered from a set of any $M' = \rows+\mathcal{O}(\sqrt{\rows}\ln^2(\rows/\fcpdel))$ with probability at least $1-\fcpdel$. \end{lem} \begin{rem} \normalfont While $\mat$ can be encoded using any random linear code to ensure successful decoding of $\res$ from $\rows$ symbols of $\encres$ with a high probability, the key benefit of using LT codes is the low decoding complexity owing to the careful design of the Robust Soliton distribution.
+The complexity of LT decoding is $\mathcal{O}(\rows\ln\rows)$ while for any other random linear code it would be $\mathcal{O}(\rows^3)$ which is unacceptable for large $\rows$. (see \Cref{sec:LTProps}) \end{rem}